myspc-development/art-test/assets/docs/Admin_Help.md

 This guide covers the essential administration tasks for the ArtPulse plugin.

+## What's New (v1.3+)
+- Artworks For Sale toggle: admins can enable/disable sale features site-wide.
+- Improved dashboards for artists, organizations, and members.
+- Location-aware calendar with proximity highlights and legend.
+- Price history and trends for artworks for sale.
+- Refined admin and member notifications.

 For an overview of how a user interacts with ArtPulse, see the User Journey diagram below:

 ```mermaid